Pravez/ColoringWorld/TESTS RESULTS.md

 * Changes must be done on controls
 * Importance of some features, such as Magnet ?
 Needs to be more precise.
 Every feature must be useful and used.
 * What about the "Die and Retry" ?

+# What we did :
+    - Adjusted character friction factor with other elements